More Stretching, Less Stressing - An Aesthetic Movement Unit

 In order for students to apply and perform (Criteria C): students will use memory techniques to develop long-term memory by learning the fundamentals of yoga and Pilates, being able to recall the benefits and breathing techniques.

 The strategy that will be explicitly taught is:

 -Use memory techniques: focusing attention, avoiding cramming (adding information slowly in each class), reading out loud, and having each group organize information on paper.

 -Develop long-term memory: we will analyze what students know about yoga/Pilates at the beginning and again reflect on our memory in the middle and near the end of the unit, recognizing how our knowledge has grown.

 Self Management - Plan strategies and take action to achieve personal and academic goals

-Self-Management - Practise being aware of body-mind connection
+Self-Management - Practise being aware of the body-mind connection

 Summative Connection: Through cues and modeling, each group will work with their audience to encourage them to connect their mind and body during the movements, and focusing on their own.

 This is a very inclusive unit, and I was happy with the effort and what students were able to achieve.
 Students were able to work at a level that was appropriate for them and still achieve the outcomes.

 It was a unit that required very little equipment but could be enhanced in the future with exercise balls, therabands, and a few more yoga mats.
 I have since ordered these things and look forward to expanding with the resources in the future.